BeauHibbert/reading-notes/README.md

 ## Growth Mindset

 A growth mindset is the key to success.
 A growth mindset is a mindset that someone who is able to learn and grow has.
 Instead of being or feeling limited to natural abilities or intelligence, a growth mindset pushes a person to grow and develop in the face of adversity and obstacles instead of falling down and giving up.

+Here are a couple traits that people with a growth mindset tend to have.

+*Effort- this is obviously important as when faced with an obstacle or hurdle it is important to not give up effort and focus.